haltakov/ipad-two-front-cameras/README.md

 # An iPad with two front cameras - proof of concept

 In my blog post [Why Apple should put a second front camera on the iPad?](https://haltakov.net/blog/ipad-with-two-front-cameras/) I wrote about how the video conferencing experience on the iPad can be improved if there was a second front camera.
-In this repository you will find all the code needed to run the prototype yourself.
+In this repository, you will find all the code needed to run the prototype yourself.

 ![iPad with a stereo camera](ipad-stereo-camera-arrows.jpg)